spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-slack.md

 loosely based on [this](https://github.com/matrix-org/matrix-appservice-slack#Setup)

 1. Create a new Matrix room to act as the administration control room.
 Note its internal room ID.
-This can be done in Element by making a message, opening the options for that message and choosing "view source".
+This can be done in Element by sending a message, opening the options for that message and choosing "view source".
 The room ID will be displayed near the top.

 2. Enable the bridge by adding the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file: